Skip to main content

 Teaching

 Christina is passionate about teaching and a Fellow of the Higher Education Academy.
-She is the supervisor of several PhD students, has contributed to core modules on the MA in Cultural and Creative Industries, and taught the option module Gender, Media and Culture.
+She is the supervisor of several PhD students, has contributed to core modules on the MA in Cultural and Creative Industries, the BA in Culture, Media and Creative Industries, and taught the optional module Gender, Media and Culture at undergraduate and postgraduate levels.

-Christina has also been invited internationally as a guest teacher, including the University of Basel, the University of Helsinki and international PhD workshops.
+Christina has also been invited internationally as a guest teacher for undergraduate and postgraduate courses and PhD workshops.

 Expertise and Public Engagement